nlins8224/Oubinity/DOCUMENTATION.md

 When meshing phase will be finished, a batch of meshes will passed to next phase that will allocate data on the GPU and render it.

-[^1]:We are gloriously solving a problem that has been introduced along with data stucture for this algorithm, but I don't mind.
-Original algorithm uses padding as well, but they use slightly smaller chunk size, which is generally smarter.

 ### Rendering
 Vertexpool follows AZDO approach and combines multi-draw (`glMultiDrawArraysIndirect`) with persistent mapped buffers.
 Source code can be found in `ZoneVertexPool` class.

 When meshing phase is done, a batch of mesh data is passed to a lower level layer that handles communication with GPU.
 Mesh to be rendered is passed via OpenGL API calls.
 A popular strategy is to render each chunk mesh separately.
 In that strategy, there is one OpenGL draw call and one vertex buffer object per chunk.
 However, as the number of chunks increases, the number of draw calls increases as well.
 To the point that communication between engine and GPU that is handled by a GPU driver becomes a bottleneck.
 Hence a different strategy is needed.

 OpenGL (`v.
-4.3+`) has a multi-draw (`glMultiDrawArraysIndirect`) API call that allows to render many different meshes within a single API call[^1] and using only one mesh data buffer.
+4.3+`) has a multi-draw (`glMultiDrawArraysIndirect`) API call that allows to render many different meshes within a single API call and using only one mesh data buffer.
 Multi-draw takes a batch of draw commands (`DrawArraysIndirectCommand`) called DAIC for short.
 Each DAIC stores an offset to a particular mesh location and a size of a mesh.
 In other words one of multi-draw requirements is to handle GPU memory management on engine side.
 This involves writing a custom memory allocator.
 OpenGL has a concept of persistently mapped buffers.
 Persistently mapped buffer is a buffer that is allocated once, is immutable (cannot be enlarged/shrinked in runtime), is always mapped and allows to write to GPUs memory.
 A manual synchronisation on the engine side is also required - GPU should not read the buffer when engine writes.
 Persistently mapped buffer is used as a base of memory pool allocator.